yunwei37/blog2333/source/archives/talk_docvqa..md

 ## Slide 13

 In summary, the authors introduced DocMIA, the first method that specifically tackles document-level membership inference in DocVQA tasks.
 Their contributions include developing novel attacks that do not need extra auxiliary data in both white-box and black-box environments, and they achieve strong performance across different models, surpassing existing baseline approaches.
 This work highlights that repeated question-answer pairs can intensify the memorization of certain documents, so sensitive data is definitely at risk.

+One limitation of this paper is that while the authors highlight a serious privacy risk, they don’t actually propose or test any specific defenses against it.

+Another challenge is the computational cost of their approach.
+Their attack method involves fine-tuning the model or modifying document images to test for membership, which can be expensive—especially for large models.
+They do try to reduce this cost by introducing three optimization strategies, FL, FLLoRA, and IG, but even with these improvements, their method could still be difficult to scale in real-world applications where you might want to test a large number of documents.

+Finally, their attack assumes that the adversary knows, or can reasonably guess, the types of questions used during training.
+The authors argue that this is a reasonable assumption because documents often follow predictable formats—for example, invoices will have questions about totals or dates.
+However, in some cases, an attacker may not have this knowledge, which could reduce the success of the attack.
+If the actual training questions were very different from what the attacker expects, the attack might not work as well as reported in this paper.

 For future research, they suggest exploring defenses, such as differential privacy or specialized ways to edit or prune models to remove memorized content.

 They also think this line of research might extend to other multimodal tasks, for instance, large vision–language models that generate paragraphs based on images, since the same membership-leakage principle might apply.
 Now, I will end with a brief thanks and see if you have any questions.

 ---